AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

-> Well maybe we [...] having a bit sort-of electromagnetic [field] around the ship, that's not going to be very helpful against micrometeorites but it could be helpful [to bring that field] for alpha particles from the sun or any kind of high energy charged particle, the [magnetic] field [should deflect that] [...] useful in the future.
+> Well maybe you're referring to having a big sort-of electromagnetic [field] around the ship, that's not going to be very helpful against micrometeorites but it could be helpful [if you have a big enough field] for alpha particles from the sun or any kind of high energy charged particle, if you have a big enough field [should deflect that].
+[So that could be] useful in the future.

 31:25
 {:.muted.smaller.right}
 Question Asker 19 (SpaceFlight Now):
 {:.small-caps.strong.right}

->  So we noticed that [...] you have like three grid-fins, three landing legs, can you talk a little bit about that design change, why you went from four down to three?
+>  So we noticed that [now you have it looks like] you have like three grid-fins, three landing legs, can you talk a little bit about that design change, why you went from four down to three?
 {:.right}

 31:36